vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 ## madhva's avatAratva
 > The Avataratraya of Madhvacharya is not a figment of imagination but has the sanction of the Vedas and the Puranas.
 You may refer to the Balittha Sukta or for more on the Avatara hood of Acharya, you may refer to Yuktimallika of SRI Vadiraja Swamin. @harekrishna6402

-If he is an full avatAra, why did he still refuted the "more correct" pre-existing astronomical models.
-So, being based on errors visible to prataxa, the argument, made holds, being stronger than the scriptures you cite.
+If he is an full avatAra, why did he still refute the "more correct" pre-existing astronomical models.
+So, being based on errors visible to prataxa, the argument made holds, being stronger than whatever scriptures you cite.